robillersomeone/survey_of_distributions/README.md

 cauchy distribution has no mean, variance, or higher moments defined.
 The mode and median are defined and equal to the location parameter.

+it's the fourier transform of the laplace distribution

 `cauchy(0,1)` is a student's t with 1 degree of freedom `t(df=1)`, this is also called the standard cauchy distribution

 ### dirichlet distribution